-Soon after the failed single, 'Keep Yourself Alive', they issued a self-titled album, which was an interesting fusion of 70s glam and late 60s heavy rock (it had been preceded by a Mercury 'solo' single, a cover of the Beach Boys' 'I Can Hear Music', credited to Larry Lurex).
-Queen toured extensively and recorded a second album, which fulfilled their early promise by reaching the UK Top 5.
-Soon afterwards, 'Seven Seas Of Rhye' gave them their first hit single (UK number 10), while "Sheer Heart Attack" consolidated their commercial standing by reaching number 2 in the UK album charts.
+Soon after the failed single, "Keep Yourself Alive", they issued a self-titled album which was an interesting fusion of '70s Glam and late '60s Heavy Rock Iit had been preceded by a Mercury solo single, a cover of the Beach Boys' "I Can Hear Music", credited to Larry Lurex).
+Queen toured extensively and recorded a second album which fulfilled their early promise by reaching the UK Top 5.
+Soon afterwards, "Seven Seas Of Rhye" gave them their first hit single (UK #10), while the LP "Sheer Heart Attack" consolidated their commercial standing by reaching #2 in the UK album charts.

 In January 1975, Queen left for the USA on their very first headlining tour.
 Quite a few shows on that tour had to be canceled, as Freddie had developed a severe throat problem, but he soldiered on and performed as many as possible, although doctors had advised him against it.
 Also in January 1975, Queen engaged the services of a music business lawyer, Jim Beach, to negotiate them out of their Trident agreements, as Trident were no longer being as supportive and the band were unhappy with the situation.
 As fan support grew, the concert scenes where reminiscent of Beatlemania in the sixties, as Queen's live act was embodied in the outrageous theatrics of the satin-clad Mercury, who was swiftly emerging as one of Rock's most notable showmen.
 In May of '75, the single "Killer Queen" reached #5 in the U.S. and #1 in the U.K.